kubernetes/enhancements/keps/sig-apps/4026-crojob-scheduled-timestamp-annotation/README.md

 ###### Does enabling the feature change any default behavior?

-The newly created job objects will contain a new annotation `CronJobsScheduledAnnotation`.
+The jobs newly created by cronjob controller will contain a new annotation `CronJobsScheduledAnnotation`.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?